 AVTEC has 17 apartments available for students with families.
 Students are responsible to provide their own bedding, towels, utensils, dishes and personal items.

-The following restrictions for family housing applicants apply: students must be enrolled in classes which are at least six weeks long, have three or fewer children who will be living with them while they are in training, and the children must be under eighteen years of age.
+The following restrictions for family housing applicants apply: students must be enrolled in classes which are at least six weeks long, have children who will be living with them while they are in training, and the children must be under eighteen years of age.
 Applicants for family housing must complete a Family Housing Residence Application (Adobe PDF document).
 An application is also available from the Admissions Office at 1-800-478-5389.
 Before signing the Family Housing Residence Application, please read the Housing section of the Student Handbook (Adobe PDF document).

 AVTEC makes every attempt to provide safe and secure living conditions for students.
 Students are encouraged to make proper, responsible use of all security provisions, such as room keys.
 AVTEC is not responsible for lost or stolen personal belongings.
 Storage of personal belongings during vacations and school closures is at the student’s own risk.
 Firearms or weapons are not allowed in any AVTEC facility.